 I noticed that a lot of times developers accept, in some form, to do repetitive work.
 Whether it is about creating the release builds or testing their work.
 For me that was slightly a strange experience, I spent the better part of 25 years automating the shit out every thing I could think of.
 We as humans are not made to do repetitive work.
 Let a computer do that, that platform excels in doing repetitive work.

 In the past years I always seem to become the guy responsible for the Continuous Integration Server, however it always was something to do on the side.
 Which is a shame, since when done properly, setting up and maintaining an CI/CD server is not something to do on the side.
 It is an equal part of work that needs to be done in a professional Development team.
-Sadly a lot of times management did not realise the importance of this part of the development process.
-Luckily this is changing and more understand and realise the need of such an environment.
+Sadly a lot of times management did not realize the importance of this part of the development process.
+Luckily this is changing and more understand and realize the need of such an environment.

-When talking to Pro Warehouse I realised that there is a need for people like me, those that understand servers and understand the needs of a developer.
-So I'm happy that I get to bring my two areas of expertise together.
+When talking to Pro Warehouse I realized that there is a need for people like me, those that understand servers and understand the needs of a developer.
+So I’m happy that I get to bring my two areas of expertise together.
 System Engineering on the platform I love and building In-House applications that support the Digital Transformation that is happening in the Enterprise.
 In effect I turned into a DevOps engineer.
-One that is specialised in building native platform applications.
+One that is specialized in building native platform applications.
 Wether they are iOS, tvOS, macOS or adding extensions to the Watch.